Subproduct systems and Cartesian systems; new results on factorial languages and their relations with other areas

 It is well known that for every submultiplicative sequence $(d_n)_{n\in\N_0}$ of nonnegative integers we have $\lim_{n\to\infty} \sqrt[n]{d_n}=\inf_n\sqrt[n]{d_n}$.
 On the other hand, if we assume the limit is approached monotonously, that is, if we assume $\sqrt[m+1]{d_{m+1}}\leq\sqrt[m]{d_{m}}$ for all $m\in\N_0$, from

 we get that $d_n$ is submultiplicative.
-We may ask, if this condition is sufficient to be the cardinality sequence of a word system.
+We may ask, if the condition $\sqrt[m+1]{d_{m+1}}\leq\sqrt[m]{d_{m}}$ for all $m\in\N_0$ is sufficient to be the cardinality sequence of a word system.
 It turns out that this condition is neither sufficient (Example~\ref{sec:subpr-syst-cart:example_keine_18}) nor necessary (Example~\ref{sec:subpr-syst-cart:example_rand}).
 However, we may modify the condition to make it at least sufficient.

 For $a\in\R$, denote $\left\lceil a\right\rceil:=\min\gklammer{n\in \mathbb{Z}\mid n\geq a}$ and $\left\lfloor a\right\rfloor:=\max\gklammer{n\in \mathbb{Z}\mid n\leq a}$.

 \begin{theorem} Let $(d_n)_{n\in\N_0}$ be a sequence of nonnegative integers such that $d_0=1$ and